playfulprogramming/playfulprogramming/content/blog/building-original-projects/index.md

 - User interface: How should the layout of the website look visually?
 You might need some mockups.

 Each of these can be further broken down into subtasks, until you end up with something like:
+- Implementing Authorization

+  1. Find a suitable authorization library.

+     > - Do some research on various auth libraries in my technology if competitors exist
+     > - Weigh their pros/cons and pick the best one for my usecase

+  2. Read through the documentation and understand how it works.

+  3. Add it to your project, set it up following the instructions.

+     > - Add links to login/register pages
+     > - Setup forms/views if necessary
+     > - Test login is working properly and new users are registered

 - Implementing Blogposts

   1. First create simple text-only posts that can be posted by authorized users and publicly viewed by anyone.

+     > - Write tests for new posts flow
+     >
-Make some pages with forms for creating new posts.
+     > - Setup views and build form for creating new posts
+     > - Display new posts on the home page

   2. Look into how to allow authors to upload/insert video files to their blog post.

   3. Find a way to link Steam account data to author account, and display relevant information such as the amount of hours the author has played this game.

   4. With Twitch API access in hand, display past streams of the game at the bottom of any given blogpost.

+...And so on until you've covered the high-level features.

 Admittedly, this is a gross oversimplification.
-Depending on the size and scope of your project, there may be *many other factors* at play: What technologies or libraries should you use?
+Depending on the size and scope of your project, there may be *many other factors* at play: What technologies should you use?
 Will it be desktop, mobile or cross-platform?
 How many hours will you work on it per day/week?

 While you should address the glaring issues that come to mind as much as possible, at the start of a fresh project, predicting *every step* you'll need to reach the goal line is virtually impossible.
-A feature that seems like it can be added in one or two steps is actually a 10-step process that gives rise to new bugs.
-That's a normal part of the process.

 What we're doing here is preparing a general approach to how we want to build our project using plain language, and setting up actionable tasks that are small enough to be achievable.
 Be flexible and willing to adjust your plan as needed.

 ## Gather resources
-You'll want to spend some time gathering resources that you can reference and use during your development process.
-You can find and vet different libraries here, as well as store the best sources of information like docs or courses.
+Spend some time gathering a few resources that you can reference during development.
+You can find and vet different libraries here, as well as bookmark the best sources of information like docs, books or courses.
+Consider also making a list of communities that you can ask for help in a moment of need.

 When you reach a point where you're not sure how to proceed, your first instinct may be to run to Google, Stack Overflow or ChatGPT.
-It's fine to use these when the need arises, but you may benefit from spending some time gathering reference material ahead of time, during the planning phase.
-This can be documentation (or specific pages of docs), articles that address certain problems, videos or courses of your used technologies.
-It can also be a list of communities that you can ask for help in a moment of need.

-The point is that we want to take a proactive, not reactive, approach that keeps us in charge during a crisis, and not be at the whim of our emotions and search algorithms.
-By consulting primary sources and other human beings, we are also more likely to gain a deeper understanding of the underlying holes in our knowledge that lead us to being confused in the first place.
+It's fine to use these when the need arises, but we want to take a proactive approach that keeps us in charge during a crisis.
+By preparing relevant resources to cover the gaps in our knowledge upfront, you'll be better suited to overcome the many inevitable obstacles you'll face.

-You can gather as many resources for as diverse a set of problems as you please, but you don't have to go overboard and buy every course, join every programming Discord channel and check out every book from your local library.
-Don't spend all your energy at this stage.
-It's enough to have the docs for your technologies within reach, and some articles, posts, videos, or books that address the problems you feel you might have the hardest time with.
-Anxious about testing?
-Pick up a book or course on the subject for your language.
-Worst case scenario, you might have to seek out a different resource on the fly if it isn't enough.

 ## Wrapping up the planning phase
-I recommend keeping notes to record your progress if the project is of sufficient size or complexity.
-See if you can discover weak points in your system to target, such as specific concepts you haven't understood deeply but might need to, or areas that are slowing down your progress such as a gap in CSS or testing knowledge.

-With the broad vision in place, a set of problems and sub-problems, and a bunch of great resources, you're ready to take action.
-Keep in mind that your plan will change.
-Bugs will come up that you didn't expect.
-You might change your mind on a feature, or decide that you picked the wrong technologies, and end up rewriting portions of the codebase.
-Your plan is not meant to be a burden that gets in the way of building, but rather a flexible view into the bigger picture of what you're trying to achieve, something to keep you grounded on the path to completion.
+With the broad vision in place, a set of sub-tasks, and a bunch of great resources, you're ready to take action.
+Keep in mind that your plan will change!
+It is not meant to be a burden that gets in the way of building, but rather a flexible view into the bigger picture of what you're trying to achieve, something to keep you grounded on the path to completion.

+Finally, I recommend [keeping a living document](https://unicorn-utterances.com/posts/documentation-driven-development) to record your progress if the project is of sufficient size or complexity.
+Use it to keep track of your gaps in technical knowledge, how you achieved results, or possible improvements to the architecture of your codebase.
+Record your insights and make plans to address issues that crop up.

 # Start building the project
 If you're like me, the first step can be anxiety provoking.
-Depending on what you're building, this can literally be as simple as making a new directory, or running a scaffolding command.
-You might build out a simple homepage with a greeting, or write your first function.
-In your planning phase, you should have prioritized features and prepared actionable tasks ready to tackle.
+This can be as simple as making a new directory, or running a scaffolding command, building out the homepage, or writing your first function.
+In the planning phase, you should have planned out your core features, prepared actionable tasks, and gathered your preferred tools.
 All that's left is to actually write some code!

-I have less to say here than in the next section.
-You likely have your tools picked out, such as the programming language(s) you'll be working with, frameworks, your preferred IDE, bundler, version control, CI/CD, etc...
-You may also have a preferred paradigm like Test-Driven Development.
-This article is not about making these choices; it's up to you call the shots here and set everything up for a good start.
-When you're ready, write out your first lines of code to tackle any feature or page.
+When you're ready, write out the first lines of code to tackle any feature or page.
 Reference your resources, docs or Google for syntax, and build until you hit your first serious challenge, which the next section can help you with.

 # Troubleshooting
-Inevitably, you are going to run into hard problems that don't have obvious solutions at first.
-Because you are not solving something like a code exercise or tutorial project that has the answers for you on demand, should you want them, you will likely run into cryptic issues that require arcane solutions.
-Since these issues will range in difficulty from easy to hard, you'll want to have a few handy methods to overcome them without too much frustration or despair.
+Eventually, you are going to encounter hard problems that don't have obvious solutions at first.
+These issues will range in difficulty from easy to cryptic, so you'll want to have a few handy protocols to overcome them without too much frustration.
 Always remember that the chances are greatly in your favor that there is *some way* to solve your problem.

 But then, how?
 Let's take a step back first and understand what this section is all about.
 When writing code, you eventually reach a point of confusion where you don't know what to do anymore.
 This can be for a variety of reasons (like being tired or sleep-deprived), but generally the root cause is that you lack some kind of fundamental understanding:
 - You're unsure what you specifically want to accomplish.
 - There is a gap between what you want to accomplish and your knowledge of how to do that.

 The following techniques address these root causes, and can be used individually or mixed together.
-Each of these could warrant a blogpost of their own, so I'll only be touching upon them briefly, but know that they are there and more can be learned about them online.
+Each of these could warrant a blogpost of their own, so I'll only be touching upon them briefly, but know that more can be learned about them online.
 ## Walk through the problem

 It's always helpful to begin with broadening your understanding of the issue at hand.
-Once you've laid out what you're trying to solve, and ways to potentially solve it, even if you aren't 100% clear on what to do, you can move forward with more confidence.
+Once you've laid out what you're trying to solve, and ways to potentially solve it, you can move forward with more confidence.

 ### Write it down
 Write your problem on paper as clearly and specifically as possible.
 Explain what is happening, possible reasons it might be happening, and what should be happening instead.
 For example: